openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-The result produced is the product of the first two operands added to the third operand computed with infinite precision, and then rounded to the target precision.
+The result produced is the product of the first two arguments added to the third argument computed with infinite precision, and then rounded to the target precision.

 '``llvm.experimental.constrained.fptoui``' Intrinsic